deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 ## How do I change the configuration of a cluster?

 The general cluster parameters are stored in the [ClusterConfiguration](installing/configuration.html#clusterconfiguration) structure.
-It contains parameters such as:

 To change the general cluster parameters, run the command: